 In the images above, the lens was shifted so that we are now capturing more of the negative space at the bottom of the frame, (and even some of my legs!).

 This is NOT the same as just moving the camera.
 Moving the camera changes our perspective.
-By shifting the lens, we have the same perspective, but we essentially copping outside of our original frame.
+By shifting the lens, we have the same perspective, but we essentially cropping outside of our original frame.

 It’s the ability to find the best perspective for your subjects, then having control over how much to add or remove through the shift function.